-According to the findings presented in table 01, My Book of English Middle School Year One equally portrays male and female characters as fathers and mother, there is a small but not important difference.
-Male characters are presented as fathers or grand fathers twenty one (21) times while the depiction of women as mothers or grandmothers occurs twenty three (23) times.
-As far as occupation is concerned, we could notice that the male dominance is pretty obvious.
-Almost two thirds (62.74%) of the textbook's working population are male characters.
-Moreover, female characters are contributed with only four (4) types of occupation while male characters are given thirteen (13) verities of jobs, that is three times more than the kinds of jobs given to females.
+According to the findings presented in table 01, My Book of English Middle School Year One equally portrays male and female characters as father and mother.
+Male characters are presented as fathers or grandfathers twenty-one (21) times while the depiction of women as mothers or grandmothers occurs twenty-three (23) times.
+As far as occupation is concerned, we could notice that the male dominance is obvious.
+Almost two-thirds (62.74%) of the textbook's working population are male characters.
+Moreover, female characters are attributed with only four (4) types of occupation while male characters are given thirteen (13) varieties of jobs, which means three times more than the kinds of jobs given to females.

-3.2 Results of Analysing Sexism in the Activities of Male and Female Characters
+3.2 Results of Analysing Sexism in the Activities of Male and Female Characters Table 02: